 \subsubsection{Test of potential systematics from modelling choices and priors}

-We check if our composite models are robust against potential biases from our particular model choices -- e.g., the likelihood computation region, the prior on the NFW halo scale radius.
-We first optimize a lens model with the power-law mass profile and the triple Chameleon profile for the light instead of the triple S\'ersic profile.
-We then take these best fit parameters for the triple Chameleon profile and fix them in the test composite setup.
-We let the overall scaling of the baryonic mass and light distributions to be free, thus effectively allowing for a free mass-to-light ratio ($M/L$).
-We adopt a halo mass prior for the NFW profile dependent on the stellar mass given by
+We checked if our composite models are robust against potential biases from our particular model choices, for example the likelihood computation region and the prior on the NFW halo scale radius.
+We first optimized a lens model with the power-law mass profile and the triple Chameleon profile for the light instead of the triple S\'ersic profile.
+We then took these best fit parameters for the triple Chameleon profile and fixed them in the test composite setup.
+We let the overall scaling of the baryonic mass and light distributions be free, thus effectively allowing for a free mass-to-light ratio ($M/L$).
+We adopted a halo mass prior for the NFW profile dependent on the stellar mass given by